 Share This Article

-Below you will find our summary as well as a mini highlight reel about Japan.
-This country, so different from France, is where we spent 34 days cycling from Tokyo to Fukuoka and covered 1484 km.
+Below you’ll find our summary and a mini-recap of our trip to Japan.
+This country, so different from France, is where we spent 34 days cycling from Tokyo to Fukuoka, covering 1484 km.
+Click here to see the map.

 We liked: